 The grant and exercise of stock options, warrants or rights to be issued in the future would likely result in a dilution of the value of the Company's common shares for all shareholders.
-At present, the Company has established a Non-Qualified Stock Option Plan as noted on page 37 of this report and may in the future issue further stock options to officers, directors and consultants which will dilute the interest of the existing and future shareholders.
+The Company has established a Combined Incentive and Non-Qualified Stock Option Plan, and may in the future issue further stock options to officers, directors and consultants which will dilute the interest of the existing and future shareholders.
 Moreover, the Company may seek authorization to increase the number of its authorized shares and to sell additional securities and/or rights to purchase such securities at any time in the future.
 Dilution of the value of the common shares would likely result from such sales.